knot3/knot3-code/README.md

 ###Debian / Ubuntu / SteamOS (binary)

-A debian repository is available.
+The official debian repository of Knot3 is compatible with the following distributions:

+  * Debian 8.0 (jessie) or later
+  * Ubuntu 13.10 (saucy) or later
+  * any other debian derivate that has packages for SDL2 (`libsdl2-2.0-0`, `libsdl2-mixer-2.0-0`, `libsdl2-image-2.0-0`),

 You need to include it in your sources.list file to install Knot3:

     echo deb http://www.knot3.de debian/ | sudo tee /etc/apt/sources.list.d/knot3
     sudo apt-get update